danmasta/args/README.md

 * Supports enums

 ## About
 We needed a better way to parse application arguments across a variety of interfaces.
 It's simple enough if you build only a node api, but what if you want to expose a cli component as well?
 Now you have to worry about parsing argv options and trying to parse types from multiple formats.
-What if you wanted to expose configuration for the same options via environment variables?
+What if you wanted to expose configuration for the same options via env variables?
 It starts to become a complicated mess or parsing values and remembering order and precidence and types.

 This package takes care of all of that for you.
-Simply define your arguments in a declaritive way, wether you want environment variables, argv variables, or local variables, and it will resolve all the options and return a single object.
+Simply define your arguments in a declaritive way, wether you want env variables, argv variables, or local variables, and it will resolve all the options and return a single object.
 You can request specific types by providing classes or functions, you can set defaults, and you can specify required-ness and how to handle errors.

 ## Usage
 Add args as a dependency for your app and install via npm